Can you have multiple IRAs?

 Traditional IRAs

-A traditional IRA is a pre-tax account, meaning you get a tax deduction for your contributions.
+A traditional IRA is a pre-tax account, meaning you may be eligible to deduct your contributions.
 Depending on certain factors including your income, you may get an upfront tax benefit by reducing your taxable income by the amount you’ve contributed to your IRA.
-Any investment growth is tax-deferred; you won’t pay taxes on it until you withdraw it during retirement, at which point you’ll pay ordinary income taxes.
+Any investment growth is tax-deferred; you won’t pay taxes on it until you withdraw it during retirement, at which point you’ll pay income tax at your ordinary rate.

 Eligibility requirements